Guides

 Parameters

-Optional constraints to assert that the PCRs present in the Cage's attestation doc match the expected values.
+Optional constraints to assert that the PCRs present in the Enclave's attestation doc match the expected values.
 This can be either a single dict, or a list of dicts to allow roll-over between different sets of PCRs.